lawrennd/old_talks/_mlai/includes/welcome.md

 but the amount of intellectual energy that is expended on writing those three lines is far greater than in standard code.}

-In the first lecture we will think a little about 'how we got here' in terms of computer science.
-In the lecture itself, this will be done by taking a subjective perspective, that of my own 'data autobiography'.